fares-data-build-tool/fdbt-site/README.md

 [![CircleCI](https://circleci.com/gh/fares-data-build-tool/fdbt-site.svg?style=svg)](https://circleci.com/gh/fares-data-build-tool/fdbt-site)

 This is the main site for the Create Fares Data Service.
-It is built using Next.js and deployed into AWS Fargate.
-The site follows the gov.uk design system using govuk-frontend for styling.
+It is built using Next.js and deployed into AWS Fargate The site follows the gov.uk design system using govuk-frontend for styling.

 ## Running locally